Salvation

 Salvation (from Latin: salvatio, from salva, 'safe, saved') is the state of being saved or protected from harm or a dire situation.
-In religion and theology, salvation generally refers to the deliverance of the soul from sin and its consequences.
+In religion, salvation generally refers to the deliverance of the soul from a state of ignorance or perpetual harm.
 The academic study of salvation is called soteriology.

-Meaning
+Abrahamic religions

 In Abrahamic religions and theology, salvation is the saving of the soul from sin and its consequences.
 It may also be called deliverance or redemption from sin and its effects.
 Depending on the religion or even denomination, salvation is considered to be caused either only by the grace of God (i.e. unmerited and unearned), or by faith, good deeds (works), or a combination thereof.
 Religions often emphasize that man is a sinner by nature and that the penalty of sin is death (physical death, spiritual death: spiritual separation from God and eternal punishment in hell).

 Judaism

 In contemporary Judaism, redemption (Hebrew: ISO), refers to God redeeming the people of Israel from their various exiles.
 This includes the final redemption from the present exile.

-Judaism holds that adherents do not need personal salvation as Christians believe.
+Judaism holds that adherents do not need personal salvation (individual salvation) as Christians believe.

 Jews do not subscribe to the doctrine of original sin.
 Instead, they place a high value on individual morality as defined in the law of God—embodied in what Jews know as the Torah or The Law, given to Moses by God on biblical Mount Sinai.

 In Judaism, salvation is closely related to the idea of redemption, a saving from the states or circumstances that destroy the value of human existence.
 God, as the universal spirit and Creator of the World, is the source of all salvation for humanity, provided that an individual honours God by observing His precepts.
 So redemption or salvation depends on the individual.
-Judaism stresses that salvation cannot be obtained through anyone else or by just invoking a deity or believing in any outside power or influence.
+Judaism stresses that salvation cannot be obtained through anyone else or by just invoking a deity or by believing in any outside power or influence.

 The Jewish concept of Messiah visualises the return of the prophet Elijah as the harbinger of one who will redeem the world from war and suffering, leading mankind to universal brotherhood under the fatherhood of one God.
 The Messiah is not considered as a future divine or supernatural being but as a dominating human influence in an age of universal peace, characterised by the spiritual regeneration of humanity.

 In Judaism, salvation is open to all people and not limited to those of the Jewish faith; the only important consideration being that the people must observe and practise the ethical pattern of behaviour as summarised in the Ten Commandments.
 When Jews refer to themselves as the chosen people of God, they do not imply they have been chosen for special favours and privileges but rather they have taken it upon themselves to show to all peoples by precept and example the ethical way of life.